 The Forget-Me-Not Hour: Your Ancestors Want Their Stories to Be Told

-Catch Jane Wilcox, host of The Forget-Me-Not Hour: Your Ancestors Want Their Stories To Be Told talk radio show in Poughkeepsie, N.Y.
+Catch Jane Wilcox, host of The Forget-Me-Not Hour: Your Ancestors Want Their Stories To Be Told talk radio show from Kingston, N.Y.
 Begun on 950 AM radio in Poughkeepsie in November 2010, Jane’s show features interviews with local, regional and national genealogy guests, a little music, and lots of genealogy tips.
 The show went on an indefinite hiatus in June 2017.
 All episodes are archived.